FreshFinder/to-the-market-api/README.md

 [**Production URL**](http://freshfinder.us)

+Access our API by following these routes:

-`/api/v1/markets` is a list of all the farmer's markets in the U.S. by name
+`/api/v1/markets` is a list of all the farmers' markets in the U.S. by name

 `/api/v1/markets?address=true` appends the address of each market to the original index of markets

 `/api/v1/markets/:market_id/payment_types` is a listing of the types of payments a particular market takes

 `/api/v1/markets/:market_id/products` is a listing of the types of products you can expect to find at this market

+`/api/v1/search/markets?zipcode=:zipcode` is a listing of markets found within a 30 mi. radius of the queried zipcode